Liftric/translationAPI/README.md

 ## Running

-This project is configured to run inside docker.
-The database connection can be configured using the following environment variables:
+For running the api a database is necessary.
+If you don't specify a database, it will create a sqlite database in `/tmp`.
+To configure the database connection, the following environment variables are used:

 * DATABASE_TYPE (sqlite3, mysql or postgres)
 * DATABASE_HOST
 * DATABASE_PORT